 The cost of opening a brewery could cost around $250,000 but could reach up to $750,000 for a small one, which first-time brewers generally prefer.
-A medium–scale brewery, on the other hand, costs about $1.5 million at start-up.
+A medium–scale brewery, on the other hand, can cost around $1.5 million at start-up.

-The cost to start a microbrewery is made up of four major expenses.
+The cost of starting a brewery is made up of four major expenses.
 These include equipment, location and construction, permits and licenses, and marketing.

-Let’s take a closer look at the above factors to better understand how they affect the cost.
+Let’s take a closer look at these components to better understand how they affect the cost.

 Costs of Equipment for Microbrewery

-The brewing equipment, essential as it is, also commands hefty prices.
-According to a brewery company founder, Leonard Kolada (as quoted by Nerd Wallet), a one-barrel system would cost $100,000.
+The brewing equipment, essential as it is, commands hefty prices.
+A one-barrel system would cost around $100,000.
 This system would yield 31 gallons of beer (320 12-ounce beers).

-The price would be lower if you’d purchase a used one.
-However, take note that it would cause problems if the second-hand equipment turns out to be inefficient due to prior wear and tear or depreciation.
+One option would be to purchase a used one.
+However, take note that it would be prone to issues, especially if it eventually turns out to be inefficient due to prior wear and tear or depreciation.

 If you plan to produce more gallons, a 30-barrel system costs about $1 million and up.
 With the said equipment, you would make 9,600 12-ounce beers.

 Your microbrewery would also need other equipment.
 Here are some of them and their corresponding price estimates:

 You might also need to allocate a budget for computers, printers, and telephones for your office.
 Add TVs, sound equipment, and stage lights to set up a microbrewery that is customer-friendly.

-Note that these costs are only samples.
+Note that these costs are ballpark estimates only.
 Thus, it does not necessarily mean you should aim for the same figures.
 The total price would always depend on your business plan.

 Location and Construction of Microbrewery

-First-time brewers, ditching their day jobs, often find the garage or an old gym as prospect locations.
-Indeed, leasing or buying used spaces are more affordable than constructing a new building.
+First-time brewers who are ditching their day jobs often find the garage or an old gym as prospect locations.
+Indeed, leasing or buying used spaces is more affordable than constructing a new building.

-That said, you still need to renovate the area to get it fit for the microbrewery.
+That said, you still need to renovate the area to make it fit for the microbrewery.
 For instance, you have to check the plumbing, electricity, and ceiling of the property.

-The exact cost would depend on your company.
-A sample business plan by High Five, for example, sets the renovation cost at $66,000, with $60,000 as the initial amount for construction and another $6,000 for contingencies.
+The exact cost would depend on many factors.
+A sample business plan, for example, sets the renovation cost at $66,000, with $60,000 as the initial investment for construction and another $6,000 for contingencies.

 Permits and Licenses

 The brewery is one of the most regulated industries in the US.
 Due to this fact, it would take a considerable amount of paperwork to secure a permit.
-And the longer the process, the higher the costs.
+And the longer the process, the higher the costs will be.

-One of the legal requirements before you could start your brewery is a federal brewing permit.
+One of the legal requirements before you can start your brewery is a federal brewing permit.
 The application does not cost anything.
 However, the legal expenses you would possibly shoulder to obtain permission could reach up to $2,500, and possibly more depending on the location.

-Make your brewery the talk of the town by marketing.
-There are a lot of strategies you can come up with to invite in customers, hence, the wide variations of advertising costs.
+Make your brewery the talk of the town by marketing it.
+There are a lot of strategies you can come up with to invite in customers, hence the wide variations in advertising costs.

 If you want to expand your customer reach, set up a website.
-The cost of developing one with the aid of a professional would reach up to $5,000.
+The cost of developing one with the aid of a professional could reach up to $5,000.

 Additional Start-up Costs

-Aside from the brewing machines, office equipment, and store furnishings, the cost to start a microbrewery should also include:
+Aside from the brewing machines, office equipment, and store furnishings, the cost of starting a microbrewery should also include:

-- You should protect your business (and your employees if you have them) from unexpected catastrophes.
+- Business protection.
+You should protect your business (and your employees, if you have them) from unexpected catastrophes.

 - Point-of-sale system.
-Set up a POS software for easier financial processing and tracking of sales.
+Set up POS software for easier financial processing and tracking of sales.

-- If you’re going to employ people, make sure you have the funds you could use to pay their services.
+- Payroll.
+If you’re going to employ people, make sure you have the funds you could use to pay for their services.

 - Hiring a consultant.
 If you’re not sure about your business plan, seek advice from a professional.
 It would cost over $2,000, but it’s better than venturing into something you’re uncertain of.

 - Working capital.
-You would need funds to support your business until it breaks even.
+You will need funds to support your business until it breaks even.
 Most breweries would not generate a small profit until six or twelve months after their launch.

 Financing for a Microbrewery